Barteus/aws-lambdas/serverless/README.md

 triggers is also really swift - great for prototyping. when used in complex production scenarios there might be a need for more advanced customizations, then there is a need to use plugins and CloudFormation scripts in serverless.yaml

+The artifacts that are useful to check what was deployed are stored in `.serverless` folder.
+There is both the zip file to upload and CloudFormation templates to create and update values.
+Be aware that are 2 different templates - one for creation and one for update.

 Create deployment - `sls create`

 Deploy - `sls deploy`